dariaomelkina/MacOS_drivers_instruction/README.md

 In other words, drivers can be viewed as a bridge between computer peripherals and the rest of the system.
 [3] So, it is a mean of communication and control.

-Andrew Tanenbaum’s “Modern Operating Systems” [2] provide a good overview for the drivers, which run in the kernel space, but in this tutorial we will mostly focus on the drivers, which run in the user space.
+Andrew Tanenbaum’s “Modern Operating Systems” [2] provides a good overview of the drivers, which run in the kernel space, but in this tutorial, we will mostly focus on the drivers, which run in the user space.

 If You would like to check the [I/O Registry](https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/IOKitFundamentals/TheRegistry/TheRegistry.html) (it contains a dynamic "tree" with nubs and drivers) of Your system, You can run the following command in terminal: ```ioreg```.

 ### Details on the task for macOS:
 As told in Amit Singh's "Mac OS X Internals.
 A Systems Approach" [1], even though usually writing drivers can be considered difficult, the macOS driver architecture is helpful in this regard.
-One of the most appealing advantages is that it supports user space drivers (importance of which we will discuss a little later –– in the DriverKit section).
+One of the most appealing advantages is that it supports user space drivers (the importance of which we will discuss a little later –– in the DriverKit section).

 The book, mentioned above provides a great overview of drivers architecture and task of writing them for the macOS systems.
 Here I will include some of the details, that might be important for understanding, when only starting working with